wohaco/despace/venera_15_16.md

 ## Spacecraft
 Venera 15 and Venera 16 were built on the basis of 4MV (variant 4V-2), but has been modified.

 The body of spacecraft was lengthened by 1 m to accommodate additional fuel to propel the spacecraft into orbit around Venus.
 The mass of nitrogen for the orientation control system increased from 36 to 114 kg. two more solar panels were added to the outer side to provide power to the radar.
-Thus, the total area of solar panels has been increased by 70%.
+Thus, the total area of solar panels has been increased by 70 %.
 The diameter of the parabolic antenna was increased by 1 m, bringing it to 2.6 m, and the data rate increased from 6 to 108 Kb/s.
-A new 5 cm band telemetry system (C-band) was used to communicate with ground stations equipped with 64 and 70 m antennas.
+A new 5 cm band telemetry system (C‑band) was used to communicate with ground stations equipped with 64 and 70 m antennas.
 The main engine (KRD-425A) is encircled by a conical instrument compartment with the diameter of 2.35 m at the base.

 Structurally, the spacecraft were identical to previous spacecraft.
 The body was a cylinder with a diameter of 1.1 m and a length of 5 m.
 At the top, instead of the Lander, a parabolic dish antenna for the Synthetic Aperture Radar (SAR) of 1.4 x 6.0 m was installed.
 The total mass of the SAR system was 298.6 kg.
 A parabolic Radar Altimeter antenna with a diameter of 1 m was installed near the SAR.
 The electric axis of the Radar Altimeter antenna was directed along the longitudinal axis of the spacecraft, and the SAR was deflected from this direction by 10°.
 Accordingly, in the process of image formation, the Radar Altimeter was oriented along the local vertical, and the SAR was directed from it at an angle of 10°.